Skip to content

 Missed opt-ins kill the refund

-Daily Rewards almost always require a per-offer opt-in click.
+Power Prices boosts now apply automatically with no opt-in, but many money-back specials still require a per-offer opt-in click.
 Paddy Power will happily let you place a bet that looks like it's eligible, only for the offer to silently fail to trigger because you never opted in.
-Make opting in the first thing you do each morning — click opt in on every offer you might possibly use, then start placing bets.
+Make opting in the first thing you do each morning — click opt in on every money-back special you might possibly use, then start placing bets.
 If you forget to opt in, customer service won't reinstate the refund after the fact.

 Key takeaways